kira-gartzou-katsouyanni/kira-gartzou-katsouyanni.github.io/_pages/Brexit.md

 ## Journal articles

+1. Roch Dunin-Wąsowicz and Kira Gartzou-Katsouyanni (2023) ['Geographical Dimensions of Populist Euroscepticism'](https://doi.org/10.1177/14789299231201810), *Political Studies Review*

-1. Kira Gartzou-Katsouyanni, Max Kiefel and José Olivas Osuna (2022) [‘Voting for your pocketbook, but against your pocketbook?
+2. Kira Gartzou-Katsouyanni, Max Kiefel and José Olivas Osuna (2022) [‘Voting for your pocketbook, but against your pocketbook?
 A Study of Brexit at the local level’](https://doi.org/10.1177/0032329221992198), *Politics & Society* 50(1)

-2. José Olivas Osuna, Max Kiefel and Kira Gartzou-Katsouyanni (2021) [‘Place matters: analyzing the roots of political distrust and Brexit narratives at a local level’](https://doi.org/10.1111/gove.12545), *Governance* 34(4)
+3. José Olivas Osuna, Max Kiefel and Kira Gartzou-Katsouyanni (2021) [‘Place matters: analyzing the roots of political distrust and Brexit narratives at a local level’](https://doi.org/10.1111/gove.12545), *Governance* 34(4)

 ## Public engagement